-Copies of pertinent sections of enacted legislation are enclosed for your information (Appendix III).
-A copy of the public notice of this plan amendment, which was given in the New York State Register on March 28, 2018 is also enclosed for your information (Appendix IV).
+A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
+Copies of the public notice of this proposed amendment, which was given in the New York State Register on March 28th, 2018, is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).